-Fraudsters are in the ‘business of cybercrime to maximize profits with the least possible investment.
+Digital attackers are in the 'business of cybercrime to maximize profits with the least possible investment.
 They prefer using automation through scripts and bots to scale up their attacks as it is quick and cost-efficient.
 They even use advanced bots to mimic human behavior.
 However, these bots fail when advanced levels of human interaction are involved.
-In such instances, fraudsters shift to human-driven, click farm fraud.
+In such instances, attackers shift to human-driven, click farm fraud.

-To make clickfarm fraud economically viable, fraudsters generally ‘recruit’ people from developing economies such as the Philippines, Thailand, Vietnam, Venezuela.
+To make clickfarm fraud economically viable, bad actors generally 'recruit' people from developing economies such as the Philippines, Thailand, Vietnam, Venezuela.
 Human labor in such geographies comes cheap, which allows fraud rings to launch complex attacks with the least possible investments.

 Clickfarm Fraud is Growing

 Clicking on links, surfing the target websites for a specified duration, and even signing up for newsletters are some of the common examples of click farm fraud.
 Click farms are also used to generate fake likes and phony followers on social media platforms.

 Click farm fraud is growing exponentially because more and more people are relying on the ratings and reviews before buying a product online.
 A product with a higher rating will be more appealing and hence, more likely to be bought.
 Similarly, influencer marketing relies on the number of likes a post garners or the number of followers an influencer or celebrity has on social media platforms.
 As a result, businesses are attaching greater-than-ever importance to the number of likes and followers on social media platforms.